 Figure 4: QOD configuration

+As we've discussed in this blog, power sequencing enables you to create a configuration that fits your needs while remaining simple, small and protected.
 You can learn more about implementing power sequencing in your designs from TI’s Power Sequencing Reference Design Using Load Switches.
 Since timing constraints vary greatly between different applications and processor-to-processor communications, this reference design is not limited to one specific timing sequence.
 Instead, the design enables you to configure multiple timing configurations to fit system specifications.

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.